Ethereum (ETH) wallet

 Though this is a whole new dimension for the network, it has led to some unwanted consequences on Ethereum's network.

-Let's have a closer look at one: Ethereum's spiking gas fees.
+Let's have a closer look at one: Ethereum's spiking gas.

 Ethereum is currently on Proof-of-Work (PoW), meaning, like Bitcoin, miners get rewards for verifying transaction blocks in the form of new Ethereum tokens.
 Though the process feeds itself, transactions incur network or gas fees.
 Why is that important?
 A fundamental reason why fees are included for each transaction is to keep spam off the network.